§ 7B-1103. Who may file a petition or motion.

 (4) Any county department of social services, consolidated county human services agency, or licensed child-placing agency to which the juvenile has been surrendered for adoption by one of the parents or by the guardian of the person of the juvenile, pursuant to G.S.
 48-3-701.

-(5) Any person with whom the juvenile has resided for a continuous period of two years or more next preceding the filing of the petition or motion.
+(5) Any person with whom the juvenile has resided for a continuous period of 18 months or more next preceding the filing of the petition or motion.

 (6) Any guardian ad litem appointed to represent the minor juvenile pursuant to G.S.
 7B-601 who has not been relieved of this responsibility.